ExaTrack/COM_IExaDemo/README.md

 - `.\dist\x86\IExaDemo_server_32.exe`
 - `.\dist\x86\IExaDemo_proxy_32.dll`

-The makefile also offer the following rules:
+The makefile also offers the following rules:

 - `nmake server` to only compile the server
 - `nmake proxy` to only compile the proxy DLL